Braille: Literacy

-Braille transcription
+Transcription

 Taiwanese Braille and corresponding Mandarin text.
 Three Braille cells are needed to transcribe most Mandarin characters.

 Although it is possible to transcribe print by simply substituting the equivalent braille character for its printed equivalent, in English such a character-by-character transcription (known as uncontracted braille) is typically used by beginners or those who only engage in short reading tasks (such as reading household labels).

 Braille characters are much larger than their printed equivalents, and the standard 11 by 11+1/2 in page has room for only 25 lines of 43 characters.
 To reduce space and increase reading speed, most braille alphabets and orthographies use ligatures, abbreviations, and contractions.
 Virtually all English braille books in hardcopy (paper) format are transcribed in contracted braille: The Library of Congress's Instruction Manual for Braille Transcribing runs to over 300 pages, and braille transcribers must pass certification tests.

 Uncontracted braille was previously known as grade 1 braille, and contracted braille was previously known as grade 2 braille.
 Uncontracted braille is a direct transliteration of print words (one-to-one correspondence); hence, the word "about" would contain all the same letters in uncontracted braille as it does in inkprint.
 Contracted braille includes short forms to save space; hence, for example, the letters "ab" when standing alone represent the word "about" in English contracted braille.
 In English, some braille users only learn uncontracted braille, particularly if braille is being used for shorter reading tasks such as reading household labels.
 However, those who plan to use braille for educational and employment purposes and longer reading texts often go on to contracted braille.